-The table below presents the fees paid to WTW for the years ended December 31, 2019 and 2018:
+The table below presents the fees paid to WTW for the years ended December 31, 2020 and 2019:

-Year 2019 2018
+Year 2020 2019

-Executive compensation consulting fees \$70,961 \$0
+Executive compensation consulting fees \$71,385 \$70,961

-All other fees \$0 \$0
+All other fees \$12,307 \$0

-The information and advice provided by WTW were factors considered when making decisions regarding executive compensation.
+The information and advice provided by WTW were factors considered when making decisions regarding executive and director compensation.
 However, the Remuneration Committee and the Board do not rely exclusively on this information and their decisions reflect a number of factors and considerations.
-Additionally, WTW has protocols in place to ensure that independent and objective advice is provided to the Remuneration Committee and WTW does not currently provide any separate consulting services to the Corporation.
+Additionally, WTW has protocols in place to ensure that independent and objective advice is provided and WTW does not currently provide any separate consulting services to the Corporation other than those listed above.